davidgroves/dotfiles/Framework13-Debian-Install.md

 1. Confirm you get WAYLAND from `echo $XDG_SESSION_TYPE`

+# Disable password SSH authenticaton.

+1. Edit `/etc/ssh/sshd_config` and uncomment and set `PasswordAuthentication no`

 # Reboot

 1. Reboot so all groups and other changes are fully in effect.